Yuanxi-Li/PFF_Progression_Model/README.md

 # PFF_Progression_Model: Mathematical models for PFF Progression
+_Yuanxi Li, et al., Pathological α-synuclein spreading is predominantly determined by key subnetworks of connectome and risk genes associated with pathology spread._

 Matlab was used for modeling and fitting, Python was used for visualizing figures.

 ## Modeling and fitting